Visiting Avon Heath Country Park

 The 38 (Wilts & Dorset) stops at St Leonard's Hotel, which is 10 minutes walk from the Country Park.
 Head west from the bus stop to the Woolsbridge roundabout and turn right into Brocks Pine - take care when crossing the road to the pavement.

 Passengers from Salisbury / Bournemouth directions need to catch service X3 (Wilts & Dorset) to Ringwood and change to service 38.

 Passengers can use the X6 to travel from Poole to Ferndown/Ringwood where they would need to change to service 38.

 The nearest mainline train station is Bournemouth.
 You will need to take a bus or taxi to the Country Park once you arrive at the Train Station.

 Please always check with the bus and train operator before setting off on your journey.

-There is a large car park next to the Discovery Centre, café, play area, toilets and main green.
+There is a large car park next to the Visitor Centre, café, play area, toilets and main green.

 Thank you to visitors for paying the parking charges as this helps fund conservation work and visitor facilities.

 Parking is free to Friends of Avon Heath who are displaying a valid parking permit.
-Also free to users whose vehicles are tax exempt due to their disability (during Heathland Discovery Centre opening hours 10am to 4pm).
+Also free to users whose vehicles are tax exempt due to their disability (during Visitor Centre opening hours 10am to 4pm).

-A parking permit is essential to park at Birch Road and Boundary Lane car parks.
+A parking permit is essential to park at the Birch Road and Boundary Lane car parks.